Dinesh Trivedi

 Dinesh Trivedi (born 4 June 1950) is an Indian politician.
-He was a Member of Parliament in Rajya Sabha from West Bengal and a former Member of parliament, Lok Sabha (2009–2019) representing Barrackpore constituency of West Bengal.
-Prior to that he was Member of parliament, Rajya Sabha for two separate terms (1990–1996, 2002 to 2008).
+He was a Member of Parliament in Rajya Sabha from West Bengal and a former Member of Parliament, Lok Sabha (2009–19) representing Barrackpore constituency of West Bengal.
+Prior to that he was Member of Parliament, Rajya Sabha for two separate terms (1990–96, 2002–08).
 He is the former Union Minister for Railways and the former Union Minister of State for Health and Family Welfare under Manmohan Singh's cabinet.

-Trivedi was recipient of Outstanding Parliamentarian Award for 2016–2017 period and was felicitated at an event at the central hall of Parliament.
+Trivedi was recipient of Outstanding Parliamentarian Award for 2016–17 period and was felicitated at an event at the central hall of Parliament.
 He is also the Chairman of the Indo-European Union Parliamentary Forum (IEUPF), and other Parliamentary Forums.

 On 12 February 2021, Trivedi resigned from Trinamool Congress and also decided to quit his Rajya Sabha seat.
 He joined the Bharatiya Janata Party on 6 March 2021.

 Early life

 Trivedi is the youngest child of the Gujarati couple, Hiralal Trivedi and Urmilaben Trivedi, who migrated to India from Karachi during India's partition, where all his other siblings were born.
 His parents lived in a number of places before coming to New Delhi, where he was born.
 His father then started working for the Hindustan Construction Company in Kolkata.
 Trivedi attended boarding schools in Himachal Pradesh, before graduating in commerce from St. Xavier's College, Calcutta.
 He then took a loan of Rs.
 20,000 and completed his MBA from The University of Texas at Austin.
 He also trained to be a pilot, a result of his childhood dream of flying for the Indian Air Force.
 He is a trained sitar player and enjoys classical music.
 He also applied to train as an actor at the Film Institute, Pune, but did not follow it up as he then believed it not to be a serious job, as reported by Rediff.com.
 He was also drawn towards a picture of Swami Vivekananda in an advertisement by the Ramkrishna Mission, and decided to be a monk, but did not do so due to strong advice by his family and a Swami in Chicago.
 He dons rings with sapphire, emerald and coral on his right hand to ward off the ill-effects of the mangal griha (planet Mars).